-a.
-Purpose - The District intends by this plan to make available to its employees the provisions of Internal Revenue Code Section 403(b), Public Law 87-370 and the California Revenue and Taxation Code Section 17512.
+- a.
+Purpose The District intends by this plan to make available to its employees the provisions of Internal Revenue Code Section 403(b), Public Law 87-370 and the California Revenue and Taxation Code Section 17512.
 It is not the purpose of the District, by adoption of this plan, necessarily to recommend its use by an individual employee.
-Use of the plan by an individual employee shall be left to the unit member's own discretion.
+Use of the plan by an individual employee shall be left to the unit member's own discretion. - b.
+Definition - (1) "Internal Revenue code" means the Federal Internal Revenue Code of 1954 as amended to date and the California Revenue and Taxation Code Section 17512. - (2) "Plan" means this tax deferred annuity plan. - (3) "Annuity" shall have the meaning set forth in Article 5 herein.
+There shall be no life insurance in connection with tax deferred annuities purchased by the District.

-b.
-Definition

-- (1) "Internal Revenue code" means the Federal Internal Revenue Code of 1954 as amended to date and the California Revenue and Taxation Code Section 17512. - (2) "Plan" means this tax deferred annuity plan. - (3) "Annuity" shall have the meaning set forth in Article 5 herein.
-There shall be no life insurance in connection with tax deferred annuities purchased by the District. - (4) "Servicing Agency" shall have the specific meaning set forth in the Servicing Agency Agreement for Tax-Sheltered Annuities (Form L-31, Agency Agreement). - (5) "Participant" means any employee of the District who elects to participate in this plan. - (6) "Includable Compensation" shall have the meaning set forth in Internal Revenue Code Section 403(b)-1(f). - (7) "Years of Service" shall have the meaning set forth in Internal Revenue Code Section 403(b)-1(f). - (8) "Nontransferability" shall have the meaning set forth in Section 401(g) of the Internal Revenue Code of 1954 as amended by public law 87-792. - c.
+- (4) "Servicing Agency" shall have the specific meaning set forth in the Servicing Agency Agreement for Tax-Sheltered Annuities (Form L-31, Agency Agreement). - (5) "Participant" means any employee of the District who elects to participate in this plan. - (6) "Includable Compensation" shall have the meaning set forth in Internal Revenue Code Section 403(b)-1(f). - (7) "Years of Service" shall have the meaning set forth in Internal Revenue Code Section 403(b)-1(f). - (8) "Nontransferability" shall have the meaning set forth in Section 401(g) of the Internal Revenue Code of 1954 as amended by public law 87-792. - c.
 Participation Any unit member may elect to become a participant under this plan by amendment of the unit member's employment contract.
-Such election to participate shall be applicable to the school year to which such amendment applied and to each succeeding school year as per paragraph five of said contract amendment.

-d.
-Contribution to the Plan

-(1) The District shall contribute monthly to the Plan on behalf of each participant such amount as the participant may elect, provided such monthly contribution shall be at least twenty-five dollars but not in excess of the participant's exclusion allowance.

-- (2) Contributions by the District with respect to any participant shall be by means of a reduction in the unit member's compensation otherwise payable under the unit member's employment contract, the amount of the reduction being set forth in such participant's amendment to the unit member's employment contract upon his election to participate in the plan.
-Such reduction shall only be with respect to services to be rendered by the participant to the District subsequent to the date of the participant's election to participate. - (3) A participant's "exclusion allowance" shall be described in pertinent Federal and State laws and regulation there under. - (4) If for any taxable year of a participant, this plan applied to two or more annuities, such annuities shall be treated as one annuity for purpose of computing the maximum contribution on behalf of such participant by the District.
+Such election to participate shall be applicable to the school year to which such amendment applied and to each succeeding school year as per paragraph five of said contract amendment. - d.
+Contribution to the Plan - (1) The District shall contribute monthly to the Plan on behalf of each participant such amount as the participant may elect, provided such monthly contribution shall be at least twenty-five dollars but not in excess of the participant's exclusion allowance. - (2) Contributions by the District with respect to any participant shall be by means of a reduction in the unit member's compensation otherwise payable under the unit member's employment contract, the amount of the reduction being set forth in such participant's amendment to the unit member's employment contract upon his election to participate in the plan.
+Such reduction shall only be with respect to services to be rendered by the participant to the District subsequent to the date of the participant's election to participate. - (3) A participant's "exclusion allowance" shall be described in pertinent Federal and State laws and regulation there under. - (4) If for any taxable year of a participant, this plan applied to two or more annuities, such annuities shall be treated as one annuity for purpose of computing the maximum contribution on behalf of such participant by the District. - e.
+Annuities - (1) All contributions to the Plan shall be invested in annuities on the life of the participant with respect to whom such contributions are made.